XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 # Becoming a Ripple Gateway #

-If you have an existing online financial system, you can expand it to act as a gateway in the the Ripple Consensus Ledger (RCL).
-[Gateways](https://ripple.com/knowledge_center/gateways/) are the businesses that link the Ripple Consensus Ledger to the rest of the world.
-By becoming a Ripple gateway, existing online financial services, such as payment systems and digital currency exchange, can gain several advantages:
+**Gateways** are the businesses that link the Ripple Consensus Ledger to the rest of the world.
+An existing online financial institution can expand to act as a gateway in the the Ripple Consensus Ledger (RCL).
+By becoming a Ripple gateway, a financial services business can gain several advantages:

 * By enabling its customers to send and receive value in the Ripple Consensus Ledger, the business increases its value proposition to customers.
 * By accepting payments from the Ripple Consensus Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.